HL7/Vulcan-schedule-ig/input/pagecontent/dynamic-conditional-activities.md

 We appreciate that there are a wide number of possible implementations for many patient characteristics; so we cannot provide a simple pattern to do this, instead we can provide some examples that show how logic can be applied to the scheduling of activities such that the conditionality expressed in the protocol can be adequately reflected in the planned study design.

+[TODO] - examples of "If clinically indicated", some activities can be 'skipped' based on Investigator or clinical evaluation.
+It does not preclude the activity being done, in spite of evidence, but logistically there is a requirement that the pre-conditions for the activity are met (ie the device/consumables are available at site for the staff to use)

 ```yaml
 Instance: SoA-PoC-Conditional-Visit-1